The Man Who Copied: Plot

-A relationship blossoms between André and Sílvia, and eventually, André asks for her hand in marriage.
-Sílvia says yes, however, André tells her that they cannot get married right away; André feels as though he needs more money in order to provide for Sílvia – more money than he can get from counterfeiting.
+A relationship blossoms between André and Sílvia, and eventually, André proposes marriage.
+Sílvia says yes, however, André tells her that they cannot get married right away; André feels he needs more money to provide for Sílvia – more money than he can get from counterfeiting.

 André hatches a plan to pull a bank heist with Cardoso and purchases a gun (using more counterfeit money) from Feitosa, a drug dealing acquaintance of his.
-The heist is successful, however, André was unmasked and was subsequently forced to shoot Antunes, a passerby, to make his getaway.
+The heist is successful, however, André was unmasked and had to shoot Antunes, a passerby, to make his getaway.

 André and Cardoso are both relieved to find that the police sketch of the bank robber looks nothing like him.
 That joy is compounded when the pair find out André won the lottery.
 However, André is worried about being recognized should his lottery win be published in the news in light of the bank robbery.
 The pair rope in Marinês to help them claim the winnings.

 Flush with cash, André, Cardoso and Marinês go on a shopping spree.
 Cardoso and Marinês check into a luxurious hotel, where they have sex.
 André asks Silvia to leave with him, but she believes that Antunes would not allow it.
 André agrees to meet Antunes.

 Meeting at a restaurant, and while the other party is not present, André learns that Silvia hates Antunes, who she believes isn't her real father, Antunes reveals to André that while he recognizes him, he will not turn André in nor does he want any of the heist money, but half of the lottery money.

 Leaving the restaurant, André is accosted by Feitosa, who had been arrested earlier when he tried to spend some of the counterfeit money given to him by André but managed to get released quickly due to having underworld connections.
 Feitosa had figured out that André is the bank robber, having been questioned about the gun that he sold André, and demands the heist money.
 André agrees to pass the money to Feitosa the following day.

 That night, Silvia confronts André, having learnt about his part in the bank heist from Antunes.
 André initially proposes to pay off Antunes with the heist money, but Silvia proposes to kill him instead.

 The next day, André double crosses Feitosa and leads him into a trap, killing him.
 Later, André, Cardoso, Marinês and Silvia set a trap for Antunes.
 Initially, the plan goes awry, but they succeed in killing him and framing him for the bank heist.

 The film ends with the four friends at the Christ the Redeemer statue in Rio de Janeiro, where Sílvia meets the man she believes is her father, Paulo (Paulo José), while also subsequently revealing that she had orchestrated some of her initial coincidental meetings with André.